 There are many iaijutsu forms you can learn and practice without a partner.
 Kenjutsu is also taught but requires either a partner in the school or physical presence at the dojo in Japan.
 Regardless of a partner, students are required to learn most of the forms in due time.
 It is certainly possible to learn swordsmanship online; all you need is the desire to learn and put in the training time.
 The complete school, however, is not transmitted online and some face to face training in the dōjō at some point is required.

-Shinkan-ryū Kenpō does not sell courses or single lessons.
-It is traditional learning as is typically done in most koryū.
-It is an intensive one-to-one student and teacher relationship based on honest teaching and learning.
-Students do not fly by the seat of their pants.
+Shinkan-ryū Kenpō does not sell or offer one off (or extended) courses, certificates, or single lessons.
+It is traditional learning as is typically done in most kobujutsu or koryū.
+It is an intensive one-to-one student and teacher relationship based on diligent and honest teaching and learning.
 It is a traditional school of swordsmanship.
 Learning is linear and in stages, whether online or in our physical dōjō.

 To learn online, you will need to meet some requirements first.